 CustomSolution_4_5_0_200231082608/CustomSolution.cfg CustomSolution_4_5_0_200231082608/CustomSolution_export.cfg CustomSolution_4_5_0_200231082608/CustomSolution_permissions.xml CustomSolution_4_5_0_200231082608/version.txt CustomSolution_4_5_0_200231082608/install_config/profiles/CustomSolution.install.config

-Each package requires its own configuration file.
-This file defines at the bare minimum any dependencies for the package along with an optional list of environment variables to be written into the
+Each package is required to have its own configuration file.
+This file defines at the bare minimum any dependencies for the package along with an optional list of environment variables to be written into the delta.profile.

 The package configuration file should be named